Kalevala: Film and television

-In 1959, a joint Finnish-Soviet production entitled Sampo, also known as The Day the Earth Froze, was released, inspired by the story of the Sampo from the Kalevala.
+In 1959, a joint Finnish-Soviet production entitled Sampo, also known as The Day the Earth Froze, was released, inspired by the story of the Sampo from the Kalevala, which is also featured in a 1993 episode of Mystery Science Theater 3000.

 In 1982, the Finnish Broadcasting Company (YLE) produced a television mini-series called Rauta-aika (The Age of Iron), with music composed by Aulis Sallinen and book by Paavo Haavikko.
 The series was set "during the Kalevala times" and based upon events which take place in the Kalevala.
 The series' part 3/4 won Prix Italia in 1983.

 The martial arts film Jadesoturi, also known as Jade Warrior, released in Finland on 13 October 2006, was based upon the Kalevala and set in Finland and China.
+Also, the 2013 film Kalevala: The New Era, directed by Jari Halonen, takes place both in the ancient land of the Kalevala and also in modern Finland.
+The film, made with a budget of €250,000, turned out to be a box-office bomb and received a mostly negative reception from critics.

 In "Chapter 17: The Apostate", the first episode of the third season of The Mandalorian series, Din Djarin meets with Bo-Katan in an old Mandalorian castle, which is located in the Mandalore system planet called Kalevala.
 The same planet has also previously been mentioned in The Clone Wars series.

+In August 2024, it was announced that Antti Jokinen has been attached to direct the upcoming film Kalevala: The Story of Kullervo, and Elias Salonen has been cast as the title character in the film.
+The film will be premiered at the beginning of 2026.

+Military

+Heinrich Himmler had designated the 41th Waffen SS Division as Grenadier Division Kalevala.